percona/everest-doc/docs/index.md

 - **Launch database instance with just a few clicks**: Percona Everest simplifies the entire database lifecycle, making it effortless to provision, configure, and manage your database instances.
 - **Lower operational costs**: Reduce infrastructure management by eliminating hardware management, networking, and other infrastructure components.
 - **Develop faster and reduce time to market**: Save valuable time and resources that would otherwise be spent on database management, allowing your team to focus on building applications and growing your business.
-- **Scale seamlessly:** As your application's demands grow, you can scale your database instances up or down effortlessly.
+- **Scale seamlessly**: As your application's demands grow, you can scale your database instances up or down effortlessly.
 Whether you need more processing power, storage, or replicas, you can adjust your setup without compromising security and performance.
 - **Simplify maintenance**: Routine maintenance tasks, such as software updates and patch management, are handled by Percona Everest, reducing downtime and the risk of human error.
 - **Monitor and optimize**: Gain insights into your database's performance with built-in monitoring.
 Percona Everest provides real-time metrics and analytics, helping you identify bottlenecks and optimize your database for peak efficiency.
 - **Automate backups**: Create on-demand and set up automated backup schedules effortlessly.
 Percona Everest ensures that your critical data is regularly backed up and readily available for recovery when needed. *[Scheduled backups not available in Alpha]*
 - **Collaborate effortlessly**: Collaborate with your team by granting access to the database instances they need, all while maintaining control and visibility over who can do what within your database environment. *[Not available in Alpha].*
-- **Ensure data security**: Percona Everest comes with robust security measures, including encryption at rest and in transit, role-based access control, and automated security patching.
-Your data remains protected, giving you peace of mind.
+- **Ensure data security**: Percona Everest comes with robust security measures, to keep your data protected and give you peace of mind.
 - **Data sovereignty in an environment you control**: Pecona Everest is built with open source software to provide complete freedom from vendor lock-in.

 ## Ready to test drive Percona Everest?